Skip to content

-Bingo Statistics 2026: How Popular Is Bingo?
+Bingo Statistics 2026: Who Plays, How Many, and Where

 Bingo is one of those games everyone assumes is in decline — a relic of smoke-filled halls and Saturday afternoons.
 The data tells a different story.
 From global player counts to surprising demographic shifts, bingo is evolving faster than most people realize.